 With the aim of improving investor protection, AIFMD requires that AIF assets are entrusted with a depositary and segregated from certain separate accounts.
 Depositaries may sub-delegate their responsibility for safe-keeping to third parties, on the condition that those third parties maintain proper asset segregation.
 Industry practitioners have, however, raised questions regarding the interpretation of this condition.
-Specifically, AIFMD does not clarify if third parties must segregate the accounts of AIFs sub-delegated by separate depositaries.

 Under Article 69 of the AIFMD, the Commission needs to undertake a review of AIFMD, looking at the following:

 - analysis of the experience of applying the AIFMD;

 - understanding its impact on investors, AIFs or AIFMs, and in the EU and in third countries; and

 - the degree to which AIFMD’s objectives have been achieved.

 The review is expected to formally start during 2018.